 Class_Terminate methods used in Visual Basic 6.0 and earlier versions.

 Sub New constructor can run only once when a class is created.
 It cannot be called explicitly anywhere other than in the first line of code of another constructor from either the same class or from a derived class.
 Furthermore, the code in the

 Sub New method always runs before any other code in a class.
-Visual Basic 2005 and later versions implicitly create a
+Visual Basic implicitly creates a

 Sub New constructor at run time if you do not explicitly define a